-Suspected or known exposure to HIV but symptoms are not present
+Suspected or known exposure to HIV but no symptoms

 If you have not been tested for HIV, call your doctor

 You suspect that you have been exposed to

 You have engaged in high-risk behavior and are concerned that

 Your sex partner may have been exposed to